apg/sigusr2.net/src/entry/stupid-programming-language-arguments.md

 are semantically similar to Scheme's "`letrec`" which makes it an apples to orange's comparison.

-*Update 2:* I misunderstood. "and" works here in an apples to apples way, but the whole point of this post is that this type of comparison is stupid anyway, so whatever.
+*Update 2:* I misunderstood. "`and`" works here in an apples to apples way, but the whole point of this post is that this type of comparison is stupid anyway, so whatever.
+But, if you're counting, that makes it `8 + 6n`, which is still worse than Scheme.

 Let's now consider Scheme: